 The exhibition showcases the work of six African American photographers commissioned by EJI to illustrate the oral histories on view—Melissa Bunni Elian, Kris Graves, Raymond Thompson, Andre Wagner, Bee Walker, and Rog Walker—and the documentary Uprooted, as well as Museum collection artists whose practices respond to racism in the United States in several forms: Jacob Lawrence, Kara Walker, Mark Bradford, Clarissa T. Sligh, Glenn Ligon, Elizabeth Catlett, Sanford Biggers, Titus Kaphar, and Dread Scott.

-The exhibition also features EJI’s plans to open a national monument in 2018 in Montgomery, Alabama, named The Memorial to Peace and Justice, commemorating victims of racial terror lynching.
+The exhibition also features EJI’s plans to open a national monument in 2018 in Montgomery, Alabama, named The National Memorial for Peace and Justice, commemorating victims of racial terror lynching.
 The memorial will be accompanied by a museum, From Enslavement to Mass Incarceration, exploring the legacy of slavery, segregation, and mass incarceration.

 Last night, the museum hosted a special preview of the exhibition and a discussion among Bryan Stevenson, founder of the Equal Justice Initiative, and artists Sanford Biggers and Glenn Ligon, moderated by poet, essayist, and playwright Elizabeth Alexander.